 - The Playbook for Dads: Parenting Your Kids in the Game of Life, co-authored with NFL Hall of Famer Jim Kelly, published September 2012

 - Jeremy Lin: Faith, Joy, and Basketball, e-book published April 2012.

 - Dallas and the Spitfire, published April 2012.

-- Review of Devotions by Bruce Smith appeared on Rattle
+- His review of Devotions by Bruce Smith appeared on Rattle

 - "Arizona Vacation," Concho River Review